-We are a small family living in the north of Italy in the mountains called the "small dolomites" at 800m.
-Near a small town called Schio, the next big cities are Vicenza, Padova or Venice.
+We are a small family living in tuscany in the countryside.
+Situated near a small town called Pontedera, the next big cities are Pisa, Florence, Or Livorno.

 I'm Anna, half german and half malay and my partner Adam is half italian half colombian so we speak a lot of languages (English, German, Malay, Spanish, French, Portuguese and of course Italian) and have travelled a lot and lived in many different places.
-We have two daughters Suraya (6 years old) and Lalita Serena (2 yrs old).
-We have a beautiful view and fresh air, fresh spring water and a lot of woods nearby and wonderful walks on the tip of the mountain.
-We grow our own vegetables in a field near the house, as long as the snow and cold let us, and cut and store the wood we need to keep us warm during the winter.
-We have two chickens in the garden.
-I like to do pickles, jams and pestos and salads with the wild herbs and wild fruits you can find and collect from this generous mountain which also hosts lots of wild animals roes, chamois, racoons, marmots, foxes and so on...
+We have two daughters Suraya (8 years old) and Lalita Serena (4 yrs old) and we are expecting the fifth family member in december.
+We have moved to this place march 2020... it's a beautiful place with a lot of space outside where we are building and growing a little paradise to host children and lovers of outdoor life with a teepee, we are planning to finish our small pond, take care of hazelnut bushes and apple and wild cherry trees.
+We grow our own vegetables Next to the house, cut and store the wood we need to keep us warm during the winter from the woods nearby.
+We have chickens and a rabbit strolling freely in the garden.
+I like to do pickles, jams and pestos and salads with the wild herbs and wild fruits you can find and collect from the surroundings which also hosts Wild boars, Deers and many many birds.

 I also love music and arts of circus.
-Last year I went to teach children and adolescents some acrobatics and clown stuff in Schio, where there is a kind of "circus school".
+I play and "teach" children and adolescents some acrobatics and clown stuff, where there is a kind of "circus school".
 Adam has repaired an old turntable for clay for me and I like to do pottery on my own or with Suraya and her friends and have a friend who has a oven where we can burn our pottery stuff.
 I know how to knit and crochet and haven't done anything for years but would like do some pullovers for my little daughter soon :).
 I love to cook with our vegetables and like the italian kitchen but also do some malaysian dishes from time to time when I get homesick...
 I try to produce the everyday life things ecologically as much as possible myself.
 Soaps, or detergent for the dishes or washing machine...

-Since Lalita was born the house, vegetable garden, crafts projects and passion for circus have been neglected a lot and I am finding a new balance with my two daughters.
+Since The kids are growing and we have decided not to send them to school, vegetable garden, crafts projects and passion for circus have been neglected a lot and I am finding a new balance with my two daughters.
 Suraya needs to move a lot to use up all of her super enthusiastic life energy and loves to be in company, also with adults.
 But obviously also loves to be around kids.
 In the past we have hosted small families and single mothers with daughters and so she has shared her toys and space already with others but still has some territorial attacks from time to time ;).
 We do Homeschooling and she has her activities during the week.
-There are 4 other families with very similar lifestyles nearby and we often let our children get together and help each other in our gardens, for the wood etc.
+There are 4 other families with very similar lifestyles nearby and we let our children get together all the time and help each other in our gardens, for the wood etc.